Some people will tell you, sincerely, that the movie King Kong was inspired by an expedition to Komodo Island.

 After 20 million years, these animals know what they’re doing.
 They are lethal when they want to be.

-As a visitor, there isn’t much danger, though.
+As a visitor to this Komodo dragon preserve, there isn’t much danger, though.
 In fact, it’s less like Jurassic Park and more like a stroll in the park.

 Although there are about 4,600 dragons across all the islands, I saw less than a dozen.